Wildlife and Habitat

 Burrowing Owls

 In October 2024, the western burrowing owl was listed as a candidate for threatened or endangered species status by the California Fish and Game Commission.
-That decision triggered a 12-month status review by California Department of Fish and Wildlife (CDFW).
+That decision triggered a 12- to 18-month status review by California Department of Fish and Wildlife (CDFW).
 During the review, the western burrowing owl is afforded the same protections as species with the threatened or endangered status.
-A decision is expected by spring 2026.
+A decision on the species' listing is expected in 2026.

 Biologists

-The City has contracted with the firm, LSA, and is in the process of bringing on a second firm, Sequoia, to perform biological services including monitoring and protecting burrowing owls and other wildlife species.
-In addition to conducting weekly wildlife surveys, the biologists have also been performing other duties such as project evaluations; mapping and advising staff on invasive plant species removal; assisting with habitat maintenance in burrowing owl preservation and other environmentally sensitive areas; monitoring during vegetation management; and reviewing plant palettes for grant opportunities.
+The City has contracted with the firms, LSA and Sequoia, to perform biological services including monitoring and protecting burrowing owls and other wildlife species.
+In addition to conducting weekly and monthly wildlife monitoring surveys, the biologists also perform other duties such as project evaluations (pre-construction surveys); advise and oversee vegetation management; monitor wildlife including the burrowing owl during maintenance projects; review CEQA documentation for capital projects; and provide reports for grant opportunities.

 California Department of Fish and Wildlife

-The City and contracted biologists have been in regular communication with CDFW to review processes and projects while the burrowing owl is listed as "candidate" status.
-CDFW met with staff at Shoreline and were provided a tour to better understand all the activities, maintenance and environmental dynamics that go into operating this regional recreation and wildlife area.
+The City and contracted biologists communicate with CDFW to review processes and projects while the burrowing owl is listed as "candidate" status.
+In 2024, CDFW met with staff at Shoreline and were provided a tour to better understand all the activities, maintenance and environmental dynamics that go into operating this regional recreation and wildlife area.

 Volunteer Projects and Opportunities